 This case involves a middle-aged male patient in New Mexico who suffered complications after undergoing a robotic-assisted prostatectomy in order to treat early-stage prostate cancer.
-The surgery was performed with the assistance of a da Vinci robotic surgery system, which was noted to have taken place without complications.
+The surgery was performed with the assistance of a da Vinci robotic surgical technology, which was noted to have taken place without complications.
 However, unbeknownst to the operating physician, the patient had suffered a perforation of his small bowel during the course of the procedure.
 Several hours after the conclusion of the procedure, the patient began to complain of severe abdominal pain.
 In response, the patient was moved to the intensive care unit, where it was noted that his condition continued to deteriorate.
 It was eventually discovered that the man had developed a serious infection as well as sepsis, forcing the man to remain in the hospital for several months and to undergo extensive rehabilitation for the better part of a year.

 Question(s) For Expert Witness